pfultz2/ZLang/README.md

         ...
     }

 And if you aren't using gcc or clang, the developer will most likely be left with confusion why this fails with a compile error.
-So, in general, we use a convention such that our macro must is written with all caps, like this:
+So, in general, we use a convention such that our macro must be written with all caps, like this:

     #define GREET(x) Hello x